- College of Arts & Sciences

-If you are unable to have this testing done before arriving at UP, the UHC will perform a QuantiFERON-TB Gold In-Tube test.
-The cost of the test is approximately $65.
-The UHC staff can refer you for a chest x-ray and perform the clinical evaluation, if necessary.
+If you are unable to have this testing done before arriving at UP, the Health Center will perform a QuantiFERON TB Gold In-Tube Test.
+The cost of the test is approximately $55.

-All full-time undergraduate students are required to carry medical insurance and are automatically enrolled in, and billed for the Aetna Student Health Insurance plan unless you provide proof of comparable health insurance coverage.
-If you choose to use health insurance from your home country, be sure that it covers medical procedures and exam performed in the U.S. as well as repatriation.
+All full-time undergraduate students are required to carry medical insurance and are automatically enrolled in and billed for the Regence Student Health Insurance plan unless you provide proof of comparable health insurance coverage.
+If you choose to use health insurance from your home country, be sure that it covers medical procedures and exam performed in the U.S.

 Students with comparable existing health insurance coverage may opt to waive the health insurance.
-For instructions on how to waive the Aetna Student Health Insurance, please click here to be directed to the Student Accounts webpage.
+A link to the health insurance waiver may be found on the Student Accounts web page under "Quick Links".

 Due to the high cost of medical care in the US, we advise all graduate students to enroll in a health insurance plan as well.
 Graduate students will not be automatically enrolled in the University-sponsored health insurance.